josh-wentzien/josh-wentzien.github.io/content/_index.md

 you use computers and programs and logic to make some sort of conclusion that it would be impossible for a human to make.
-And so, in that quarter I resolved that I would do my best to become a Computer Engineering major, and eventually I became one in the spring of my sophomore year (it took this long because I still had to take CSE 143 in order to apply, and then there are only certain times of the year in which you can apply to swap to this major).
+And so, in that quarter I resolved that I would do my best to become a Computer Engineering major, and eventually I succeeded in that in the spring of my sophomore year (it took this long because I still had to take CSE 143 in order to apply, and then there are only certain times of the year in which you can apply to swap to this major).

 Fast forward to today, when I’m completing my capstone in computer security (CSE 481S).
 There aren’t daily worksheets nor weekly assignments that are based on